Samford University, Cumberland School of Law

 Learn more about our Academic Support program here: https://www.samford.edu/cumberlandlaw/academic-support

 Tuition and Aid

 Every student admitted to Cumberland School of Law is considered a possible scholarship student.
-Those found most deserving by the dean and the scholarship committee will be offered financial assistance in the form of full or partial tuition scholarships.
+The scholarship committee will offer financial assistance in the form of full or partial tuition scholarships.

 Outside scholarship funding may be available to entering students through several organizations.
 Consider contacting some of the following sources:

 - fraternities and sororities

 What kinds of scholarships are available for entering law students?